AkankshaJaladi/Blinkit-Dashboard/README.md

 ### File Included

 BlinkIt Dashboard.pbix → Power BI file containing the interactive dashboard.
+BlinkIt.xlsx → Data set

 ### Features of the Dashboard

 Sales Overview – Yearly and Monthly sales trends.
 Customer Insights – Orders by customers, repeat buyers.
 Product Analysis – Top-selling and least-selling items.
 Order Trends – Orders by time slots and days of the week.
 Revenue Insights – Total revenue, average order value, and more.

 ### Tools Used

 Power BI Desktop – For building the dashboard.

-Excel / CSV data sources – For sales and order data.
+Excel – For sales and order data.

 ### Dashboard Preview
 ![BlinkIt Dashboard](dashboard_preview.png)